 Now that you know where some of the best places to stay in Jamaica are, let me tell you about my first experience to this tropical paradise.

 I visited Jamaica for the first time in the year 2000.
 I was supposed to go with a buddy of mine, but he back out at the last moment, so I said to myself, “screw it, I’ll go by myself.”
 I had reservations at an all-inclusive resort called “Hedonisum II” in Nigril.
+[Some of you may have heard of this legendary place].
 After collecting my luggage, I went outside to look for my hotel transportation.

 He then said, “How much you pay Mon?”
 I said, “$20.”
 He replied, “No Mon, that’s not enough Mon.”
-We settled on $25 while he walked me to my awaiting van to take me to my resort.
+We settled on $25 while we walked toward my awaiting resort van.

 After about an hour and a half drive to the hotel in Nigril, I headed toward the lobby to check in.
 Just as I was doing so, I could hear a loud sound near the beach.
 Everyone’s attention was diverted as a helicopter landed.
 Out came a guy in a flight suit walking toward the lobby.
 A moment later the helicopter took off.
 As I was heading toward my room, I passed the guy in the flight suit and said, “That was quite an entrance!”
 He laughed and said, “I’m a Canadian military pilot stationed in Haiti and my buddies dropped me off for some R&R.” I said something like, “Welcome, maybe I’ll see you around.”